English Church Architecture.

 Paul Thompson, discussing Babbacombe church and the admiration the poet Gerard Manley Hopkins (1844-89) had for it, recalls Hopkins's poem of praise to God entitled Pied Beauty, written shortly after Hopkins had visited the church.
 Whether he had the building in mind. of course, is impossible to tell, but the second stanza is certainly appropriate:

 'All things counter, original, spare, strange; Whatever is fickle, freckled (who knows how)?
 With swift, slow; sweet, sour; adazzle, dim; He fathers-forth whose beauty is past change: Praise him.'
-[Other churches by Butterfield featured on this web-site are Christleton in Cheshire West & Chester, Barley in Hertfordshire, Baldersby St. James, Dalton, Sessay and Wykeham in North Yorkshire and All Saints Margaret Street in the City of Westminster. ]
+[Other churches by Butterfield featured on this web-site are Hitchin Holy Saviour in Hertfordshire, Etal in Northumberland, Baldersby St. James, Dalton, Sessay and Wykeham in North Yorkshire and All Saints Margaret Street in the City of Westminster. ]